Table of Contents

-As a caregiver for my 91 year old Father who lives out of state, I look for technology to help provide me with peace of mind when I can’t be with him.
+As a caregiver for my 93-year-old Father who lives out of state, I look for technology to help provide me with peace of mind when I can’t be with him.
 Stackcare is a relatively new smart technology on the market that uses motion sensors and artificial intelligence to learn behavior and activity patterns.

-Just as I started to research possible options, Stackcare contacted me as the Publisher for 50PlusToday to request I try out their product.
-The timing was perfect and I immediately agreed.
+Just as I started to research possible options, Stackcare contacted me as the Publisher for 50PlusToday to request I try out their product, created using artificial intelligence.
+The timing was perfect, and I immediately agreed to test the Stackcare smart technology.

 Benefits of Stackcare